Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Array Pop

-Remove the last element of an array.
+Removes the last element of the given array.

 **See also:**